ZenWaveCapital/zenwavecapital.github.io/quant-report.md

 ## **Strategy Type**
 Long-term USDJPY structural breakout engine (2014–2025).
-Fully automated, fixed SL/TP, no martingale, no grid.
+Fully automated, deterministic rules, fixed SL/TP, no martingale, no grid.

-## **Walk-Forward Analysis (A1–A4)**
+## **Walk-Forward Findings (A1–A4)**

-All A-series slices demonstrate:

-- Consistent profitability out-of-sample
+ZenWave A shows:

+- Fully profitable across all OOS segments
+- No catastrophic OOS regime failures
 - Stable profit factor across all windows
-- No OOS collapses
-- Regime-stable equity shape
+- Smooth structural equity drift
-- Natural parameter drift without instability
+- Controlled, natural parameter evolution
-- Long-horizon reliability across 12 years of data
+- Stability across 12 years of changing market regimes

 ## **AI-Assisted Validation Findings**
 - All slicing boundaries verified
-- No data leakage
+- Zero data leakage
-- OOS returns structurally aligned with IS behavior
+- IS/OOS returns show **high structural alignment**
-- Cross-slice robustness placed in the **top ~0.1%** of strategies evaluated via machine audit
+- Cross-slice robustness places ZenWave A in the **top ~0.1%** of all WFA-tested strategies
+- External AI auditor confirms the methodology as *statistically disciplined and institutionally sound*

 ## **Robustness Conclusion**
 ZenWave A passes with **high institutional confidence**.
-Its **full-window parameters (2014–2025)** serve as the backbone of the ZenWave portfolio.
+Its full-window 2014–2025 parameters form the **long-term backbone** of the ZenWave portfolio.

 **WFA Video:** 🎥 [Watch](https://youtu.be/r2AVlHbOZV0)